mindspore-lab/mindocr/configs/det/psenet/README.md

 - Model Conversion

-Please refer to [Model Conversion](../../../docs/en/inference/convert_tutorial.md#1-mindocr-models), and use the `converter_lite` tool for offline conversion of the MindIR file, where the `input_shape` in `configFile` needs to be filled in with the value from MindIR export, as mentioned above (1, 3, 1472, 2624), and the format is NCHW.
+Please refer to [Model Conversion](../../../docs/en/inference/convert_tutorial.md#1-mindocr-models), and use the `converter_lite` tool for offline conversion of the MindIR file.

 - Inference